s1998/protein-family-classification/README.md

 # Protein Family Classification

-This repository aims at reproducing results from the [paper](https://cs224d.stanford.edu/reports/LeeNguyen.pdf).
+This repository aims at reproducing results from this [paper](https://cs224d.stanford.edu/reports/LeeNguyen.pdf).
-The project uses tensorflow, scikit*, numpy, pandas and nltk, The model achieved f1 score of 0.83 on cv dataset.
+The project uses tensorflow, scikit, numpy, pandas and nltk, The model achieved f1 score of 0.83 on cv dataset.
 Dataset used is swissprot-kB.
 Families with < 200 examples and sequences with length > 1000 were removed at the time of preprocessing.
 Glove model was used to create embeddings.
-*used only for getting f1 score, can be imlplemented separately.

 ## Getting Started